Wondering How to Wash Electric Cars? Use These Tips

 3. Verify the charging port door is closed.
 The charging port door should be securely closed before washing the vehicle.

-4. Never use the wash brush on the vehicle, except the tires.
-It is okay to use the foaming wash brush on the tires and wheels, but that is it.
-Otherwise, exterior cameras and sensors could be misaligned or damaged.
+4. Never use the wash brush for EV detailing, with few exceptions.
+It is okay to use the foaming wash brush on the tires and wheels, but sensitive vehicle systems may be damaged by accident.
+Scrubbing with a wash brush could cause exterior cameras and sensors to be misaligned or damaged.

 Learning how to wash a Tesla and other electric vehicles is not complicated when using these tips for touchless and self-serve car washes.

-To find car wash supplies you can use at your car wash or sell to your customers in vending machines at wholesale prices, please feel free to shop our online store, or contact Superior Car Wash Supply at 800-554-9274 today!
+To find car wash supplies you can use at your car wash or sell to your customers in vending machines at wholesale prices, please shop our online store, or contact Superior Car Wash Supply at 800-554-9274 today!
+Our team is ready to help you choose the best products to meet your needs and keep your car wash business thriving.

 Loading